Teacher Education Program (TEP)

 For P-12 Designated Disciplines Candidates: EDUC 380X: Practicum in Current Teaching Techniques; EDUC 452: Seminar in Educational Practices, Secondary; EDUC 470: Professional Student Teaching

-REQUIRED PROGRAM CONTENT: Complete required modules; Achieve certification in CPR/AED/First Aid from American Heart Association or the American Red Cross; P-6 candidates must also complete the Reading for Virginia Educators (RVE) Test (after completion of EDUC 332)
+REQUIRED PROGRAM CONTENT: Complete required modules and submit verification of module completion; Achieve certification in CPR/AED/First Aid from American Heart Association or the American Red Cross, and submit verification of completion; P-6 candidates must also complete the Reading for Virginia Educators (RVE) Test (after completion of EDUC 332).

 Gateway 4: Program Completion